Scrobipalpa voltinella

 Scrobipalpa voltinella is a moth in the family Gelechiidae.
 It was described by Pierre Chrétien in 1898.
-It is found in Spain, southern France, Italy, Croatia, Serbia, Turkey and Ukraine.
+It is found in southern Europe (Spain, southern France, Italy, Croatia, Serbia, Turkey, and Ukraine).

 The wingspan is 11–12 mm.

-The larvae feed on Rhaponticum coniferum and Tanacetum corymbosum.
-They mine the leaves of their host plant.
+The larvae mine the leaves of their host plant, Leuzea conifera (=Rhaponticum coniferum) and Tanacetum corymbosum (these are taxonically distant hosts, rising suspicion that the information is erraneous).